Published on November 9, 2019 | Uncategorized

 Overview of the legal profession in India

-The first major regulation that enabled the professionalisation of the legal system was the Indian Bar Council Act of 1926.
+The first major regulation that enabled the professionalization of the legal system was the Indian Bar Council Act of 1926.
 This Act provided for the incorporation, constitution and regulation of Bar Councils in British India.

-The modern day legal system and profession that we know, is unified in character, thanks to the unified bar as laid down by the Constitution of India.
+The modern-day legal system and profession that we know, is unified in character, thanks to the unified bar as laid down by the Constitution of India.
 With one of the largest legal systems in the world, India has an estimated legal market size of USD 1.3 billion as of 2018.

 Different Classes of Law